Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Method

 \subsection{Contrastive Preference Optimization}

-Motivated by the preceding analysis, we propose a preference optimization framework that effectively strengthens the reasoning process via high-quality preference data pairs.
+Motivated by the preceding causal analysis, we propose a reasoning-oriented preference optimization strategy that constructs high-quality preference data pairs to effectively strengthen the model's reasoning quality, which then facilitates the generation of hallucination-free answers.

-To obtain robust CoT chains, we adopt the well-established RLAIF paradigm that constructs data by incorporating high-quality feedback from advanced MLLMs.
-The refinement task is decomposed into sentence-level hallucination detection and the correction problem \cite{yang2025mitigating}.
-This simplification allows open-source MLLMs to effectively handle the task and provide more reliable guidance.
+To obtain robust CoTs as preferred samples, we adopt the well-established RLAIF paradigm that constructs data by incorporating high-quality feedback from advanced MLLMs.
+Specifically, we decompose the refinement process into sentence-level hallucination detection and correction \cite{yang2025mitigating}.
+This simplification reduces task complexity, which enables open-source MLLMs to effectively perform the refinement and provide more reliable guidance.
 Specifically, we condition the advanced Qwen3-VL~\cite{bai2025qwen3vltechnicalreport} on the input image $v$, the question $x$, and the ground-truth answer $y_{\mathrm{GT}}$, and instruct it to revise the reasoning chain $z_{\mathrm{Gen}}$ generated by the MLRM $f_{\theta}$.
 The model is instructed to identify and correct hallucinated content in the CoT at the sentence level, to improve the faithfulness of the reasoning trace to the visual input.
 Accordingly, the refined reasoning chain $z_{\mathrm{Rev}}$ is then used as the preferred sample and the original unmodified reasoning chains $z_{\mathrm{Gen}}$ that may contain hallucinations serve as inferior ones.

 \textbf{Multimodal Hallucination-Inducing Contrast.} Beyond directly crafting high-quality positive samples, we further conduct a reverse-thinking analysis.
 While it is challenging to consistently derive hallucination-free responses from a given MLRM, eliciting the opposite hallucinated predictions is considerably easier.
 Such hallucinated samples are also highly valuable and informative as they explicitly expose the model’s intrinsic hallucination patterns, which can serve as negative references for contrastive preference optimization.